@Bishop_Llandaff

 How will I know if my child receives a detention?

-The school will contact you by text, phone and/or email if your child receives a detention for more than 15-minutes (or after-school detention).
+The school will contact you by either text, phone and/or email if your child receives a detention for more than 15-minutes (or after-school detention).
 Please ensure your contact details are up-to-date to avoid any issues with communication.
 You can contact the school office with any change of contact details on 029 20562485.

 I’d like to discuss my child’s behaviour outside of school – who is the best person to speak to?